architjain/ws-lambda-at-edge/README.md

 In this workshop you will learn how you can use Lambda@Edge to extend functionality of your web-application or a website.

-Backstory: Aliens have arrived.
+**Backstory**: Aliens have arrived.
 Humanity cannot communicate with them because we do not speak a common language.
 However, the aliens are curious and willing to learn the language by looking at beautiful images with short text descriptions.
 Let's build a website to help the aliens learn our language using simple learning cards!

 The workshop will demonstrate the usage of the following AWS services:
 * **Amazon S3**: the website's static files will be stored in an S3 bucket